Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Signal Recovery Preliminaries

 where $\Delta\signalset$ denotes the \red{difference set} defined as

-The term \emph{almost every} means that the complement has Lebesgue measure 0 in the space of linear measurement operators $\R{m\times n}$.
-The difference set of models of dimension $k$ generally has dimension $2k$, requiring $m>2k$ measurements to ensure signal recovery.
-For example, the union of $k$-dimensional subspaces requires at least $2k$ measurements to guarantee one-to-oneness~\cite{blumensath2009uos}.
-This includes well-known models such as $k$-sparse models (e.g., convolutional sparse coding~\cite{bristow2013fast}) and co-sparse models (e.g., total variation~\cite{rudin1992nonlinear}).
-In the regime $k<m\leq 2k$, the subset of signals where one-to-oneness fails is typically at most $(2k-m)$-dimensional~\cite{sauer1991embedology}.
+The term \emph{almost every} means that the complement has Lebesgue measure 0 in the space of linear measurement operators $\R{m\times n}$. \JT{Almost every statements are used to exclude \emph{small} subsets of operators where one-to-oneness fails.} The difference set of models of dimension $k$ generally has dimension $2k$, requiring $m>2k$ measurements to ensure signal recovery.
+For example, the union of $k$-dimensional subspaces requires at least $2k$ measurements to guarantee one-to-oneness~\citep{blumensath2009uos}.
+This includes well-known models such as $k$-sparse models (e.g., convolutional sparse coding~\citep{bristow2013fast}) and co-sparse models (e.g., total variation~\citep{rudin1992nonlinear}).
+In the regime $k<m\leq 2k$, the subset of signals where one-to-oneness fails is typically at most $(2k-m)$-dimensional~\citep{sauer1991embedology}.
 While the bound in~\Cref{eq: one-to-one} guarantees \emph{unique} signal recovery, more measurements are typically necessary in order to have a \emph{stable} inverse $f:y\mapsto x$, i.e., possessing a certain Lipschitz constant.
-A detailed discussion can be found for example in~\cite{puy2017recipes}.
+A detailed discussion can be found for example in~\citep{puy2017recipes}.